 What draws the viewers to this season is that it branches out from the main storyline to include a wide range of characters and newer mysteries.
 The inclusion of smart Robin and Sassy Erica (cameos as Lucas’s sister in previous seasons) are a great comic relief and does wonders.
 The production design and cinematography pulled off a great feat.
 The references to 80s films, music tracks, clothing styles and colour grading helps the viewers feel the 80s vibe all through.
 This season had great action sequences with VFX effects neatly done.
-The story is well paced with the help of smart screenplay and crisp editing.
-Unlike previous seasons, humorous exchanges are given additional importance.
-The humour is not forced and yet generates good laughs.
+The story maintains a well-paced flow with the help of a smart screenplay and crisp editing.
+In contrast to previous seasons, humorous exchanges receive added importance.
+The humor is natural, not forced, yet manages to generate good laughs.

 Season 3 has certain terrifying moments which include some jump scares and handful of gross scenes to cringe at.
 But the fear wasn’t the same as what the viewers experienced in Season 1.

 Overall, Season 3 is a fun, fast paced and colourful ride.
 This season is better than the previous season but not as great as Season 1.
 While Season 2 was dark and sombre, Season 3 is bright and hilarious.
 Having said that, some might feel the story is slightly repetitive and not taking the plot any further.
 This might be an eye opener for something bigger to follow in the upcoming seasons.
 Duffer Brothers love to end their season in cliff-hangers and have implemented the same trick in this season with the help of a post credit scene.